2013 - 2014 Program Calendar

 Jefferson Davis Picnic

-Details about the picnic will be announced at a later date.
+Private residence.
+Details will be provided at a later date.

 The name “United Daughters of the Confederacy” is a registered trademark of the General Organization and may not be used